 And even though I generally don’t care for the more slapstick-style humor, some of it here is pretty inspired, I admit: Jack’s outfit, and his “Scandinavian dialect,” and Missy Reeves breaking character a little as she cracks up at it.
 All wonderful, classic JnJ.

 But in the middle of all this, we have Lawrence.
 What makes him really terrific is how kind he seems for most of it, with just a slight undertone.
 He is disarmingly sweet when he comments on her “nervous gesture” and how he knows it so well … because he watched her way back when, and memorized every gesture.
 Wait a minute, that’s not sweet, that’s a stalker.
 And he sounds sooo reassuring when he says not to worry, the relationship won’t be consummated until their wedding night.
 But right before he leaves, he says “the kiss can wait … but not for long” (and the music suddenly kicks in, uh-oh) and the undertone becomes overtly ominous.
 Very scary.

 All this, of course, foreshadows the rape.
 But for right now, what Lawrence, and Michael Sabatino, does is introduce a darker note.
 This is not a comic villain.
 That darker tone doesn’t always turn out to be good thing for Jack and Jennifer, as I’ll talk about later.
 But here, I love the unexpectedness of it, how suddenly, the stakes are much higher, the danger more palpable.
 That’s the mark of a good villain.

 Of course, because Lawrence is young and handsome and this is Days, we know he will get reformed and paired off in the end.
-But, then we all know how that turns out:
+But we all know how that turns out …

 Coming up: some of those interesting character interactions I mentioned, including an outstanding Jack/Kayla scene!